-In Key Stage Two, thirty minutes each day is set aside to focus on teaching and reinforcing reading skills: retrieval, inference, understanding vocabulary, prediction, summarising, comparison and authorial intent.
+In Key Stage Two, thirty minutes each day is set aside to focus on the teaching and reinforcement of reading skills: retrieval, inference, understanding vocabulary, prediction, summarising, comparison and authorial intent.
 Teachers use both the class reader and extracts from quality texts as the main focus for these sessions.
 Each pupil has a reading journal where they record their responses; this evidence is used to support the assessment of reading.